 Instagram made two big announcements this summer: it reached 1 billion active accounts per month, and unveiled IGTV, a standalone vertical video app that may give YouTube a run for its money (eventually).
 The move reflects the explosion of interest in mobile video (forecast to account for 78 percent of total mobile data traffic by 2021) and the trend of younger audiences spending more time with amateur content creators over professionals.

 For creators, the new app presents an opportunity to experiment with video and determine what sort of subject matter and publishing cadence works for you and your audience.
 Its newness means that best practices are still taking shape and curiosity is high while expectations are low—a great time to get in the sandbox and play while fine-tuning your production skills and finding your video audience.
 Play now and you may be able to reap major benefits when the platform becomes monetized, likely later this year.
 Here’s what you need to know:

 - The app is designed for vertical video, optimal aspect ratio 9:16.
-(Stay tuned for vertical aspect ratio in Spark Video!)
+(Stay tuned for vertical aspect ratio for videos made with Adobe Spark!)

 - There are two ways to enter the app.
 Once you have downloaded it, you can enter from the standalone app or through the IGTV icon that will appear in your regular Instagram app in the upper right corner.